jtonglet/jtonglet.github.io/_pages/about.md

 Welcome, Bienvenue, Welkom!

-I am studying Artificial Intelligence at KU Leuven, with a specialization in Speech & Language Technologies.
+I recently graduated from Artificial Intelligence at KU Leuven, with a specialization in Speech & Language Technologies.
-In September 2023, I will join the ELLIS PhD program under the supervision of Professor Iryna Gurevych at the UKP Lab in Darmstadt.
+In September 2023, I will join the ELLIS PhD program under the supervision of Professor Iryna Gurevych at the UKP Lab in Darmstadt and Professor Marie-Francine Moens at KU Leuven.
 I will work on Multimodal Fact Checking.

 ### **Research Interests**

-- Natural Language Understanding and Generation
 - Multimodal Learning
 - Fact-Checking
-- Weak Supervision
 - Computational Social Science

 ### **Contact**